tishap27/ATOM-Flight-Computer/README.md

 # ATOM — Flight Computer

+V2.0
+Replacing the thermal cam with an IMU for tilt-based fin stabilization

 > Model rocketry flight computer with thermal tracking, active fin stabilization, and telemetry.

 ---

 ## Overview

 ATOM is an ESP32-based flight computer designed for model rockets.
 The thermal tracking module uses an MLX90640 infrared camera to detect and lock onto a heat source, then drives four servo-controlled fins to actively stabilize the rocket's trajectory.
+For version 2, the IMU module uses an MPU9250 to sense pitch and roll, then drives four servo-controlled fins.

 ---